balderdashy/sails-docs/reference/Blueprints.md

 While the following documentation focuses on HTTP, you can also use Sails' built-in socket.io emulation layer to talk to the blueprint API (or any of your Sails routes / custom controllers) via Socket.io.

+### Notes

+> Absolutely all of these Blueprint Methods can be used with Socket.IO.
+Check out the <a href="http://omfgdogs.com"> Socket-Client </a> section of reference for example usage.

 # Find Records

 ### Purpose